 The quantity $\mathcal{T}^{(\rm M)}_L$ in Eq.~(\ref{eq:TML}), whose connection to the physical amplitude was established in Eq.~(\ref{eq:IVFVmatching}), is defined with a Minkowski signature.
-On the other hand, with lattice QCD only Euclidean correlation functions can be evaluated.
+On the other hand, with LQCD only Euclidean correlation functions can be evaluated.
 Unfortunately in the case of non-local matrix elements, generally one cannot obtain the former from the latter upon an analytical continuation~\cite{Briceno:2019opb}.
-To appreciate the subtlety involved, and to introduce a procedure that, nonetheless, allows constructing the Minkowski matrix element from its counterpart in Euclidean spacetime, one may consider the following correlation function:
+To appreciate the subtlety involved, and to introduce a procedure that, nonetheless, allows constructing the Minkowski matrix element from its counterpart in Euclidean spacetime, one should consider a correlation function:

-which can be computed directly with lattice QCD.\footnote{It is assumed that the continuum limit of lattice-QCD correlation functions is taken prior to the matching to infinite volume.
-Therefore, the discretized nature of lattice-QCD quantities will not affect the framework presented.} $\tau \equiv iz_0$ is the Euclidean time, and the subscript (E) on quantities is introduced to distinguish Euclidean forms from Minkowski counterparts.
+that can be computed directly with LQCD. $\tau \equiv iz_0$ is the Euclidean time, and the superscript (E) is introduced on Euclidean quantities.
 In particular, $S_\nu^{(\rm E)}$ is the Euclidean neutrino propagator in a finite volume with its zero spatial-momentum mode removed,